 - 2 squares (1 ounce each) unsweetened chocolate

 - 2 egg yolks

 - 1/2 cup finely chopped dates or figs

-- 1/2 cup chopped nuts or raisins
+- 1/2 cup finely chopped raisins or nuts (pecans or walnuts)

 Originally published as Chocolate Bombe in Sweet and Scrumptious Chocolate 1994, p48